Public Notice - Cancellation of planned closure of Alexandra Bridge

 Public Notice - Cancellation of planned closure of Alexandra Bridge Français

-GATINEAU, QC, July 13, 2021 /CNW/ - Public Services and Procurement Canada wishes to advise motorists that the Alexandra Bridge will remain open to vehicular traffic from Tuesday, July 13th to Thursday, July 15th from 7 pm to 6 am following the cancellation of a planned closure as part of the structural steel replacement project.
+GATINEAU, QC, July 20, 2021 /CNW/ - Public Services and Procurement Canada wishes to advise motorists that the Alexandra Bridge will remain open to vehicular traffic on July 20 from 7 pm to 6 am following the cancellation of a planned closure as part of the structural steel replacement project.

 The boardwalk will remain open at all times.